overview/overview-prototype/README.md

 # Overview document set visualization system -- prototype

 Welcome!
-This is prototype, pre-alpha distribution of the Overview Project open source document set visualization and exploration tool.
+This is a prototype, pre-alpha distribution of the Overview open source document set visualization and exploration tool.
 For information on the project, including example uses, see overview.ap.org

 The quick version: